 Palazzo Ducale and the Castle

 Even the Palazzo Ducale would only be open until the end of Sept and would then also close for reparations.
 At 6.50€ each, the € per km on our feet ended up being a great value.
-David would call uncle early, although it may have been from the walking or from the overload of the imagery.
+We called uncle early.
+It may have been from the walking or from the overload of the imagery.

-The frescos were quite amazing but we did wonder how many of them were genuine and old versus recreated.
-In some rooms they appeared to be quite complete, where in other rooms only small sections had been discovered.
+The frescos were quite amazing.
+But we wondered how many of them were genuine and old versus re-created.
+In some rooms they appeared to be quite complete.
+Yet in other rooms only small sections had been discovered.
 Many of the frescos provided strong almost 3-D images.

-In one room you could see a line drawing which depicted what the fresco underneath should reveal.
-We assumed this would guide the restoration work.
+In one room we saw a line drawing which depicted what the fresco underneath should reveal.
+We assumed this guided the restoration work.

 Many of the rooms had great terrazzo floors.

 Some of the rooms had large art displays.
-We wondered about the age, authenticity and value of the paintings when kept with no light or humidity protection (windows were wide open on this muggy day).
+We wondered about the age, authenticity and value of the paintings.
+They were kept with no light or humidity protection.
+And the windows were wide open on this muggy day.

-Ceilings were ornate, some fully painted and others more ornamental designs including some that looked like carved wood.
+Ceilings were ornate, some fully painted and others more ornamental designs.
+Some even looked like carved wood.
 Doorways and windows were equally adorned.

-As with many Palazzos and art galleries and churches, after awhile it became too much and the second half got less attention to the detail.
-We were disappointed that a major section (the Mantegna frescos and the Camera degli Sposi probably) was closed ( 8 or so exhibits skipped).
-We dragged our butt out slowly and there was no thought of trying to take in yet the second stop (Pallazzo Te).
-That would have to wait for another trip.
+As with many Palazzos, art galleries and churches, after awhile it became too much.
+On the second half of our tour we paid less attention to the detail.
+We were disappointed that a major section (the Mantegna frescos and the Camera degli Sposi probably) was closed.
+We dragged our butt out slowly.
+There was no thought of trying to take in yet the second stop at the Pallazzo Te.
+That would wait for another trip.

-We slowly made our way back to the train station to catch an earlier train back to Verona than we had originally planned.
-A short stop for water caused us to miss the current train by 2 minutes so we plopped down and waited the 50 minutes until the next train showed up.
-It was an equally fast train ride back and we easily found our bus stop for a quick trip to our local area for dinner.
+We slowly made our way back to the train station and caught an earlier train back to Verona than we originally planned.
+It was a fast train ride back and we easily found our bus stop for a quick trip to our local area for dinner.

-It was worth the day trip into Mantova but plan to go for the whole day (with a rest in the middle) if you want to tackle more than just Palazzo Ducale.
-If you have to choose only one stop, most people told us we should have done Palazzo Te – so consider that in your planning.
-Wear good shoes – the cobblestone roads and the big palazzos demand it!
+It was worth the day trip into Mantova.
+But plan to go for the whole day and rest in the middle if you want to tackle more than just Palazzo Ducale.
+If we had to choose only one stop, most people told us we should have done Palazzo Te.
+Wear good shoes since the cobblestone roads and the big palazzos demand it!